chef/automate/components/automate-chef-io/content/docs/workflow.md

 Acceptance:

 Provision
 : Provision infrastructure needed to test the artifact(s).
-Examples include instantiating new infrastructure with Chef provisioning (or another API-accessible mechanism) and manipulating Chef server environments to designate the nodes used by the current stage.
+Examples include instantiating new infrastructure with Chef provisioning (or another API-accessible mechanism) and manipulating Chef Infra Server environments to designate the nodes used by the current stage.
 Of course, what executes in any phase is up to you and determined by the project's build cookbook.

 Deploy
 : Deploy the artifacts published in the Build stage to the